180254/ile/ile_tcp_cache/README.txt

-"ile" project - ile-tcp-cache - Don't lose data when the persistent data store is not always reachable.
+"ile" project - ile-tcp-cache - Temporary data store.
+                                Don't lose data when the persistent data store is not always reachable.

 ile-tcp-cache is useful when the target TCP server is unreachable from the data-producing device.